Wild Alaskan Sockeye O

 To virtually meet Traveler and the crew of Salmon and Sable and witness their vision of fishing in this remote and beautiful place, watch the short video below:

-Fillet sections in 1/3 portions (skin on outside) of Alaska Ugashik River Sockeye (red) salmon in heavy vacuum pack.
+Fillet sections in 1/3 portions (skin on outside) of Alaska Ugashik River sockeye salmon (also called red salmon because of their deep color) in heavy vacuum pack.
 Pin bones are removed by hand (hidden ones are extremely occasional).
 Vac pack is completely labeled and identified as Salmon and Sable origin with Traveler's logo, the weight and packing date.
 Personally inspected, glazed, vacuum packed and blast frozen by Traveler himself in his remote facility just off the beach along the Ugashik River in Alaska.

 There is no city or dockside cannery or commercial packing house with sweatshop style packing lines.
 It is just Traveler, his family and crew handcrafting your food in a pristine and wild place.
 Watch the video to see the unusual care that the Salmon and Sable crew take with your catch.